If you follow us over on Instagram, you may remember we recently asked the trivia question: Which Disney park has the MOST attractions?

 But Disneyland has a slew of unique attractions, including Indiana Jones Adventure, Matterhorn, Mr. Toad’s Wild Ride, Snow White’s Scary Adventure, Pinocchio’s Daring Journey, and Finding Nemo Submarine Voyage, just to name a few.

-Don’t forget that attractions include classics like Great Moments With Mr. Lincoln, all of the houses in Mickey’s Toontown, Main Street Cinema, as well as the walkthrough attraction inside Sleeping Beauty Castle!
+Don’t forget that attractions include classics like Great Moments With Mr. Lincoln, Main Street Cinema, as well as the walkthrough attraction inside Sleeping Beauty Castle!

 Disneyland Park is definitely small, but it’s mighty.
 It even GREW in 2019 with the opening of Star Wars: Galaxy’s Edge, adding two attractions to its list (Rise of the Resistance and Millennium Falcon: Smugglers Run).